dimaignatov/5-UTR-structure-elucidation/README.md

 # 5-UTR-structure-elucidation

-The software to analyse the 5' UTR-directed DMS-MaPseq data in L. monocytogenes
+The software to analyse the FUSE (5' UTR Structure Eluscidation) data in L. monocytogenes

 1) Load FATSTQ files from NCBI Sequence Reads Archive: SRP156446